-United Nations Relief and Rehabilitation Administration (UNRRA) officials arrived at Displaced Persons (DP) camps with different goals that reflected their diverse backgrounds and concerns.
-For some UNRRA officials, their post was merely an extension of their wartime military service.
+Relief workers and administrators arrived at Displaced Persons (DP) camps with different goals that reflected their diverse backgrounds and concerns.
+For some United Nations Relief and Rehabilitation Administration officials, their post was just an extension of their wartime military service.
 DP camps were initially treated as quasi-military installations, with many of the same structures and regulations.
-Other UNRRA officials came from a social work background and saw their roles as rehabilitative.1 Still others viewed their employment in DP camps as a job of last resort.2 In some instances, DP camp administrators or volunteers had been directly impacted by the war themselves.
-Indeed, UNRRA often actively recruited refugees and other expatriates due to their valuable language skills.
+Other UNRRA officials came from a social work background and saw their roles differently.1 Still others viewed their employment in DP camps as a job of last resort.2 In some instances, DP camp administrators or volunteers had been directly impacted by the war themselves.
+UNRRA often actively recruited refugees and other expatriates due to their valuable language skills.
 Some of these individuals served as translators at trials, while others worked directly with survivors and the various aid organizations tasked with helping them.

 Fischer drew the map featured here in 1945 when she was working for UNRRA.
-The borders in the map are meant to reflect pre-1938 boundaries (prior to the Anschluss, Germany's annexation of Austria).
+The borders in the map are meant to reflect pre-1938 boundaries (prior to the Anschluss, Nazi Germany's annexation of Austria).
 Major Nazi camp centers such as Buchenwald, Flossenbürg, Dachau and Mauthausen are highlighted, with their subcamps noted in a small legend below the map.
-Fischer keeps a running count of concentration camps and subcamps by region, and comes to a total tally of 446.
-This number is, as we now know, a dramatic underestimate.
-According to the most recent research for the USHMM Encyclopedia of Camps and Ghettos, camps in this region numbered over 1,000, plus an estimated 25,000 forced labor camps.
-The fact that this map is inaccurate—drawn as it is from the specific information of one UNRRA worker and the information she could gather up to that point—is not surprising.
+Fischer keeps a running count of concentration camps and subcamps by region, and comes to a total tally of 446.3 The fact that this map is inaccurate—drawn as it is from the specific information of one UNRRA worker and the information she could gather up to that point—is not surprising.
 Rather, what is striking are the many ways in which Fischer has managed to depict a vast system from a limited perspective.
 Her source material was most likely based on the testimonies of other DPs, as well as contemporary UNRRA records.
 While she greatly underestimated the overall number of camps, her estimates of major subcamps for places like Buchenwald, Dachau, and Mauthausen hit relatively close to the mark.